sabinamunoz/sabinamunoz/README.md

 - 👋 Hi, I’m @sabinamunoz
-- 👀 I’m interested in Sports
+- 👀 I’m interested in Finance
 - 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on IronHack Labs
 - 📫 How to reach me LinkedIn